Developing claims and formalising the dispute

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-Andrew Croft and Simii Sivapalan of Beale & Company present our latest review of the court cases of most interest to construction, including a key ruling concerning the duty to warn; and one that cautions adjudicators against unilateral conversations with parties.
+Andrew Croft and Simii Sivapalan of Beale & Company present our regular round up of the court cases of most interest to construction, including the first Supreme Court ruling affecting adjudication; and a Scottish Court of Session decision giving guidance on the incorporation of documents into a construction contract.

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.